-While the Rijksmuseum features works of many genres and from many regions, the most well known part of its collection are the many 17th century art masterpieces painted by the school known as The Dutch Masters.
-The museum is home to 20 magnificent Rembrandt works in addition to pieces by Vermeer, Hals, and Steen.
-Visitors will also find works by other Dutch painters, ranging from the 15th through the 19th century,
+While the Rijksmuseum features works of many genres and from many regions, the most well known part of its collection are the many seventeenth century art masterpieces painted by the school known as The Dutch Masters.
+The museum is home to twenty magnificent Rembrandt works in addition to pieces by Vermeer, Hals, and Steen.
+Visitors will also find works by other Dutch painters, ranging from the fifteenth through the nineteenth century,

 De Keukenmeid, Vermeer